Lubrizol: History

-Berkshire Hathaway announced on March 14, 2011 that it would acquire Lubrizol for US$9.7 billion in cash.
+Berkshire Hathaway announced on March 14, 2011, that it would acquire Lubrizol for US$9.7 billion in cash.
 This occurred just weeks after a top Berkshire executive, David Sokol, made a major bet on the stock price with his own money.
-Sokol resigned from Berkshire Hataway shortly after this disclosure.
+Sokol resigned from Berkshire Hathaway shortly after this disclosure.
 That deal closed in September 2011.
 In December 2014, Lubrizol bought Weatherford International's engineered chemistry and drilling fluids businesses in a deal valued at US$825 million.
 This resulted in creation of the company's third business segment, Lubrizol Oilfield Solutions.

 The company announced in February 2017 that it shut down its Oilfield Operations business segment after posting $365 million in losses.

 Lubrizol's expansion in other areas of business in the 2000s included a 10-year phased investment plan launched in 2010.
 The plan, which sought to increase global capacity in additives, featured a plant in Zhuhai, China, among others.
 Additionally, the company expanded its life sciences unit with the announcement of a $60 million investment to expand its excipient, global polymer and contract manufacturing plants.
 The new facilities are expected to provide a flow through process for customers.
 Lubrizol took the majority stake in Lubrizol India Private Ltd., its Indian joint venture with Indian Oil Corp., in March 2017.

 In April 2020, the company asked for Section 301 tariff relief for glutaraldehyde, which had 25% tariffs due to Trump's 2018 China–United States trade war.
 The company's relief application said it could be helpful as a disinfectant against COVID-19.
 The application made no mention of its use for fracking or the company's primary market being the oil industry.